Sir Robert (I) de Neville1

 Rupert Charles Colville was born on 18 January 1960.1 He is the son of Sir John Rupert Colville and Lady Margaret Egerton.2 He married Sarah Catherine Russell, daughter of Richard Russell, in 1991.1

-Rupert Charles Colville was educated at Harrow School, Harrow on the Hill, London, England.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.).1
+He was educated at Harrow School, Harrow, London, EnglandG.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)1

 Citations